JuliaNocera/single-nerdlet-example/README.md

 # single-nerdlet-example

-This repo and the [multiple-nerdlets-example](https://github.com/JuliaNocera/mulitple-nerdlets-example) repo are meant to show a working example of how you can use multiple nerdlets in the same "view", even across repos, in New Relic One.
+This repo and the [multiple-nerdlets-example](https://github.com/JuliaNocera/mulitple-nerdlets-example) repo should be run together.
+Together they show a working example of how you can use multiple nerdlets in the same "view", even across repos, in New Relic One.

 ## Getting started